BadmWe/dspyt-webpage/dspyt/posts/2-step-guide-to-maximizing-flx-rewards.md

 ## Step 1: Mint RAI

 To qualify for FLX rewards a user first and foremost should mint RAI on either [app.reflexer.finance](https://app.reflexer.finance) or [DeFi Saver](https://app.defisaver.com/reflexer/manage).
 On app.reflexer.finance the minimum amount of RAI per safe is 1704 which as of 18 November 2021 is $3.02.
-Hence, 1704 multiplied by $3 is around $5112, not accounting for transaction fees and creation of the account which costs $400.
+Hence, 1704 multiplied by 3 USD is around 5112 USD, not accounting for transaction fees and creation of the account which costs 400 USD.

 ![Reflexer Create Safe to maximize flx rewards](/images/posts/reflexer/reflexercreate.webp)